 3.2 The following types of educational institutions are eligible to become voting members:

-(b) Educational institutions located in countries not requiring a law degree if such institutions offer a legal education of no less than three years in length as a condition for admission to the practice of law;
+(b) Educational institutions located in countries not requiring a law degree, if such institutions offer a tertiary legal education of no less than three years in length as a condition for admission to the practice of law in its jurisdiction;

 (c) Educational institutions not included above but offering masters or doctoral degrees in law;

 (d) Other educational institutions approved by the Board upon demonstrating to the satisfaction of the Board that such institution offers a program of instruction comparable in quality and scope to institutions eligible for membership under (a), (b), or (c), above.

 3.3 The following are eligible to become non-voting members: (a) associations of law schools or law teachers and (b) other institutions that demonstrate to the satisfaction of the Board that such institution plays a significant role in legal education.

 3.4 A Member may withdraw from membership at any time by providing a written notice of withdrawal to the General Secretary/Treasurer.
 Dues will not be refunded.